FSDonnelly/CLI-App/README.md

 Instructions
+1) load the "bamazon.sql" file in your MySQL Workbench and change the "password" on all the .js file to match your password for MySQL.

-#To run the challenge #1 type "node bamazonCustomer.js" in the terminal.
+2) To run the challenge #1 type "node bamazonCustomer.js" in the terminal.
-#To run the challenge #2 type "node bamazonManger.js" in the terminal.
+3)To run the challenge #2 type "node bamazonManger.js" in the terminal.

 Challenge #1: Customer View (Minimum Requirement)